 Tips to Minimize Workplace Negativity

-One of the best ways to improve productivity is to create a positive environment.
+One of the best ways to improve productivity and managing workplace negativity is to create a positive environment.
 However, if negativity is perceived, the effects could be minimized by the following practices to improve staff performance.

 No employee will accept to be treated unfairly, especially under their supervisors.
 Employees are not just resources that should be used; they are people that deserve to be respected.
 As a supervisor, be respectful in your dealings with your employees.
 You may even seek to know them personally.
 Avoid criticizing them in the presence of other employees.
 If you would, do so privately.
 It shows that your private, constructive criticisms are to make them improve rather than to humiliate them.